scottdotau/rtx/README.md

 | terraform  | `.terraform-version`, `.packer-version`, `main.tf` |
 | yarn       | `.yarnrc`                                          |

-In rtx these are enabled by default.
-You can disable them with `rtx settings set legacy_version_file false`.
+In jkl these are enabled by default.
+You can disable them with `jkl settings set legacy_version_file false`.
 There is a performance cost to having these when they're parsed as it's performed by the plugin in `bin/parse-version-file`.
 However these are [cached](#cache-behavior) so it's not a huge deal.
 You may not even notice.